Russell Foster

-Russell Grant Foster (born 1959) is a British professor of circadian neuroscience, the Director of the Nuffield Laboratory of Ophthalmology and the Head of the Sleep and Circadian Neuroscience Institute (SCNi).
-He is also a Nicholas Kurti Senior Fellow at Brasenose College at the University of Oxford.
+Russell Grant Foster (born 1959) is a British professor of circadian neuroscience, the Director of the Nuffield Laboratory of Ophthalmology and the Head of the Sleep and Circadian Neuroscience Institute (SCNi) at the University of Oxford He is also a Nicholas Kurti Senior Fellow at Brasenose College, Oxford.
 Foster and his group are credited with key contributions to the discovery of the non-rod, non-cone, photosensitive retinal ganglion cells (pRGCs) in the mammalian retina which provide input to the circadian rhythm system.
 He has written and co-authored over a hundred scientific publications.

-Since 2018 he has been Editor-in-Chief of the Royal Society journal Interface Focus.
+Since 2018 he has served as Editor-in-Chief of the Royal Society journal Interface Focus.

-Biography

 Education

-Foster attended Heron Wood School in his native Aldershot and studied at the University of Bristol and graduated with a Bachelor of Science (BSc) in Zoology in 1980.
-He also carried out postgraduate studies at the University of Bristol under the supervision of Brian Follett, and was awarded a PhD in 1984 for his thesis entitled An investigation of the extraretinal photoreceptors mediating photoperiodic induction in the Japanese quail (Coturnix coturnix japonica).
+Foster was born in Aldershot.
+He was educated at Heron Wood School and Farnborough Sixth Form College.
+In 1980, he was awarded a Bachelor of Science (BSc) degree in Zoology followed by PhD in 1983, both from the University of Bristol.
+His thesis on extraretinal photoreceptor cells was supervised by Brian Follett.

-Career
+Career and research

-From 1988 to 1995 Foster was a member of the National Science Foundation Center for Biological Rhythms at the University of Virginia, where he worked closely with Michael Menaker.
-In 1995, he returned to UK and started his own lab at Imperial College, where he became Chair of Molecular Neuroscience within the Faculty of Medicine.
+From 1988 to 1995 Foster was a member of the National Science Foundation (NSF) Center for Biological Rhythms at the University of Virginia, where he worked closely with Michael Menaker.
+In 1995, he returned to UK and started his own lab at Imperial College London, where he became Chair of Molecular Neuroscience within the Faculty of Medicine.
 He later transferred his laboratory to the University of Oxford to engage in more translational research.

-Scientific works

 Transplanted suprachiasmatic nucleus determines circadian period

 While at the University of Virginia, Foster and Menaker performed experiments where the suprachiasmatic nucleus (SCN) was tested by neural transplantation of donor's SCN to a recipient with an ablated SCN.
 In the experiment, the donor was a mutant strain of hamster with a shortened circadian period.
 The recipient was a wild-type hamster.
 Transplantation was done the other way around as well, with wild-type hamster as the donor and mutant strain hamster as the recipient.
 After the transplantation, the formerly wild-type hamster displayed a shortened period which resembled the mutant, and the mutant-strain hamster showed normal period.
 The SCN restored rhythm to arrhythmic recipients, which afterwards always exhibited the circadian period of the donor.
 This result led to the conclusion that the SCN is sufficient and necessary for mammalian circadian rhythms.